Skip to main content

 • Bulk Update Division IDs

-Also use it when users report access or workflow issues after updates.
+Also use it when users report access, workflow, or hierarchy issues after an update.

 Steps